 Solar Panels in Saskatchewan

 Saskatchewan’s solar initiatives and climate make it one of the greatest places in Canada to invest in solar panels.
-It’s one of the most progressive provinces, offering a net metering program and SaskPower’s 20% solar rebate incentive.
+It’s one of the most progressive provinces, offering a net metering program to solar adopters.
 This combined with relatively high electricity rates and the most days of sun in the country makes solar panels both an economically and environmentally viable option for residents and businesses alike!

 How does net metering work for solar producers?